 Find the library's article databases in religion via this path:

 - Library website --> Databases --> History, Religion & Philosophy --> Religion

 At the top of the list of religion databases you will see a link to Ebsco Databases in Religion.
 This allows you to select among several of the library's religion resources, or search two or more at once.
-The databases you will find here are:
+The relevant databases for this class are:

 - ATLA Religion Index.
-ATLA is the library's most important religion database.
-Everyone in this class will likely find it useful for the inquiry paper.
+ATLA is the library's most important general religion database.
+For this class, it will be a supplement to Index Islamicus; again, everyone should use this database for the inquiry project.

 - Philosopher's Index.
 Although not directly a religion database, this will be useful to anyone researching theology or major Islamic thinkers.

 The Encyclopaedia of Islam is another resource that most of you will find useful.
 Unlike many other encyclopedias, this one can be cited as a research piece in your paper.
 The EI is one of the most important sources for the study of Islam.